hande-qmc/hande/documentation/manual/tutorials/ccmc.rst

 The output of the calculation can be analysed in exactly the same way as for
 FCIQMC:

-.. [review] - JSS: --start 100000 is used in calcs/Makefile?

 .. code-block:: bash

-    $ reblock_hande.py --quiet --start 50000 co_ccmc.out
+    $ reblock_hande.py --quiet --start 100000 co_ccmc.out

 giving

 .. literalinclude:: calcs/ccmc/co_ccmc.block

-.. [review] - JSS: when can blooms cause errors?
-I've only seen them cause calculations to be unstable.

 Due to the sampling of the wavefunction in CCMC, it is more prone to "blooming" events where many particles are created in a single spawning event than is FCIQMC.
 Details of blooming during a calculation are reported at the end of the output.
 It can be seen that significant blooming occurred.
-This substantially increases the stochastic error, and in particularly severe cases can cause the result of the calculation to be incorrect.
+This substantially increases the stochastic error, and in particularly severe cases can cause the calculation to not give a correct result due to the instability.
 These events can be avoided by reducing the timestep, but the timestep required to eliminate them entirely is often prohibitively small.
 Another way of reducing them is the use of the ``cluster_multispawn_threshold`` keyword,